(Not so) surprisingly, the amount of art pieces on view in an art museum rarely reaches over 20% of its entire collection.

-All kinds of aspects from curatorial narrative, limited physical spaces, to condition of the artworks, all restrain the amount of artworks that can be shown in a museum space.
+Various kinds of aspects ranging from curatorial narrative, limited physical spaces, to condition of the artworks, can restrain the number of artworks to be physically shown in a museum space.

 Precedents & My Experiments

-Museums are also aware of the issue, and trying to address it through digital methods.
+Museums are also aware of the issue, and trying to address it through the help of digital platforms.

-While oftentimes museums and institutions hold large amounts of data that is well documented and organized, the data is presented in limited methods to the major part of the visitors.
+While oftentimes museums and institutions hold large collection of data that is well organized and clearly documented, the usage of this data still leaves plenty of space for implementing new ways of applications.

-So, how can museums and institutions make their collection more accessible to their visitors?
-I decided to create a series of interactive websites under two directions: educational and experimental ways of presenting the artwork data.
+It is possible for museums and institutions to make their collections more accessible to their visitors by utilizing collection data.
+I decided to create a series of interactive websites exploring educational and experimental ways of presenting the artwork data.

 The production time of each piece took around 1 to 2 weeks.
-For my next steps I will continue to look into both educational and experimental ways, with data visualization and audience engagement through online platforms.
+Potential next steps can be continue exploring in both educational and experimental routes, with data visualization and audience engagement through online platforms.

-The issue itself is also developing, with MoMA reestablishing their curatorial system, I’m looking forward to how it can improve the accessibility of art collection at museums.
+This problem of limited physical display is also evolving, with MoMA reestablishing their curatorial system, I’m looking forward to how museums can improve the accessibility of art collection in other methods.